americanexpress/xcprojectlint/README.md

 - Build Settings Externalized

 We iterate all the `BuildConfiguration` blobs, and investigate their `BuildSettings` entry.
 Empty settings are A-OK.
 Any found settings are in error.

+- Dangling Files

+We iterate all files appearing in Project Navigator and check all are associated with a target.
+Best used with tests.
+Any found dangling file is in error.

 - Disk Layout Matches Project

 This test grabs the `MainGroup` out of the project, then recursively traverses the children.
 If the child node is a file, we retrieve the `FileReference` by id, then check for a `name` value.
 The presence of a name indicates this file reference does not have a matching file on disk.

 - Files Exist on Disk

 This uses a similar recursion to the Layout test, but instead of investigating the `name` value, it builds a URL to where the file should appear on disk.
 This is done by assembling the path that led to the file, then appending that to a path derived from the project’s path on disk, then finally testing for the presence of a file at that location.

 - Empty Groups

 One of the simpler tests.
 We again recurse the `MainGroup`, but this time look for entries that have zero children.

 - Items in Alpha Order

 We expect our project nodes to contain alphabetized Folders, followed by alphabetized Files.
 We check on that by again recursing the groups, and at each level sifting the entries into `groupNames`, `fileNames`, and `allNames`.
 We sort the groups and files, contatenate them, then compare that to the list of everything.

 ## Contributing